 Health Level Seven International (HL7), founded in Ann Arbor, Michigan in 1987, is a not-for-profit, ANSI-accredited standards developing organization dedicated to providing a comprehensive framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services.
 HL7 is supported by more than 1,600 members from over 50 countries, including 500+ corporate members representing healthcare providers, government stakeholders, payers, pharmaceutical companies, vendors/suppliers, and consulting firms.

-HL7 runs an outstanding content management system for its products as can be seen in the link below:
+HL7 runs an outstanding content management system for its best practice titles linked below:

 Like many consensus product developers with a continuous maintenance process, it has developed its own proprietary user interface.